MihailButnaru/PinMe/README.md

 The application takes Google Api and aswell it calculates the price of the fuel using today's price.
 You can check it manually if not just email me and I will explain how is working.

-I am still working on the design and trying to change few bits on it to look better and yes, I know about the exceptions, I will fix them soon.
+I have fixed few bugs but I am still working on the API

 THIS IS A DEMO VERSION.
 ENJOY!